 Below is a brief discussion of some of the more notable new features:

 Under these procedures, what we are hesitantly calling a “plea”, is actually an ‘admission of guilt and acceptance of punishment’, rather than the entering of a formal legal posture at court.
 While it will usually be verified at court, the admissions can occur even before indictment and can have consequences early in the criminal process.
 While use of abbreviated trial procedures is almost certain to occur where a defendant admits guilt, the focus of the new system is that a plea entitles a suspect or defendant to leniency, not on the creation of new procedures.

-Because ‘admitting guilt and accepting punishment’ is not really a plea in the traditional, there has already been some confusion as to whether a confession is equal to admission of guilt.
+Because ‘admitting guilt and accepting punishment’ is not really a plea in the traditional sense, there has already been some confusion as to whether it means only a confession is equal to admission of guilt.
 In the U.S. system, a confession would be one piece of evidence against the defendant which could be challenged, while a guilty plea- once accepted, would essentially mean conviction.
 The Chinese procedures and terminology has caused some confusion about when leniency is appropriate, but if the elements put forward in this pilot are all strictly required, ‘admitting guilt and accepting punishment’ should be considered a ‘plea’ for all practical purposes.

 Specifically, a plea [admission of guilt and acceptance of punishment] requires that the accused:

 - Voluntarily 以及 truthfully confess their criminal acts;